zakkolar/io.zak/_posts/2019-08-18-sliding-new-activities-into-google-slides.md

 #### Word art for sorting words

+If you are doing a word sorting exercise, consider using word art instead of regular text.
 Clicking and dragging in the middle of a normal text box highlights the text instead of moving it:

 ![Animation showing a cursor highlighting a word in a text box instead of moving it](/assets/images/posts/2019-08-18-sliding-new-activities-into-google-slides/drag-issue.gif){: style="width: 460px" }